Things to Do in New Glarus, Wisconsin’s Little Switzerland

 Find all of the cows.

-Whether you’re visiting with friends or on a family-friendly trip, you should try to find as many of the New Glarus “Cow Parade” statues as you can.
 The cows are actually Swiss imports, all painted in unique designs by artists around the region.
 If you want to make a drinking game out of it or something more innocuous, the New Glarus Chamber of Commerce put together a handy map for visitors.

 Kimmy’s favorite was the Bernese cow dressed up in traditional Swiss folkwear.
 Find this one near the Sugar River Pizza Company and the Chalet Landhaus Inn.
-I liked Chuck the Cow.
-He sits atop Tofflers Pub & Grill in a leather vest and logos for the casual eatery.

 Sip with a view at Bailey’s Run Vineyard and Winery.

 Beautiful views, dry rosé wines, and reds made in bourbon barrels await at Bailey’s Run Vineyard.
 If you’re here for a tasting, you can only do that inside.
-We had our pup with us, so got full pours to take outside with us instead.
-Those vineyard views didn’t make me feel like I missed out on anything in the winery.
+We had our pup with us, so we got full pours to take outside with us, instead.

 Meet the goats at Swissland Miniature Golf.